Orpington: Education

 Education in Orpington is managed by the London Borough of Bromley which is the local education authority.
 The town contains a range of primary and secondary schools.
 The state secondary schools include St. Olave's Grammar School and Newstead Wood School, which both select students on the basis of their performance in a highly competitive entrance examination.

 The Orpington campus of Bromley College, Bromley is a further education college, affiliated with the University of Greenwich and Canterbury Christ Church University.
 It was originally built as Orpington College in 1972, and remains the tallest building in the area, being refurbished in 2008 and then merging with Bromley College in 2011.

 Transport

 Orpington railway station is a transport hub served by Southeastern with trains to the Central London stations of Charing Cross and Cannon Street via Grove Park, as well as Victoria via Bromley South and Herne Hill.
 In the other direction services call at Sevenoaks, Tunbridge Wells and Hastings.

-Orpington is served by many Transport for London bus services as well as an Arriva Kent Thameside service and a Go Coach Buses service.